-GDC has tested Waipaoa River and 2017 injection plume groundwater for several groups of 'emerging contaminants' including dioxins, personal care products & pharmaceuticals (PCP&P's), pesticides and some other chemicals.
-Parameters tested positive were caffeine, cotinine, paracetamol and triclosan in several water sampling rounds as indicated in Table 9.
-Cotinine is found in tobacco and both paracetamol and triclosan are pharmaceuticals.
-All other tested parameters were below detection limit.
+GDC has tested Waipaoa River and groundwater for several groups of 'emerging contaminants', including dioxins, personal care products & pharmaceuticals (PCP&P's), pesticides and other selected chemicals.
+Results for the July to September 2020 period are listed in Table 11.